Jane Street Capital: Technology

-Trading Activities
+Trading activities

-Jane Street traded American depositary receipts before moving into equity options and ETFs, with ETFs becoming the main focus.
+Jane Street traded ADRs before moving into equity options and ETFs, with ETFs becoming the main focus.
 Throughout the late 2000s, Jane Street started trading fixed income, futures, commodities, and equity options.

 Jane Street is not known for creating detailed year-long plans.
 Instead, Jane Street expands into neighboring markets incrementally.
 In the second quarter of 2025, Jane Street reported $10.1 billion in net trading revenue and $6.9 billion in net profit, setting a record for the highest trading revenue in a quarter.
 In 2024, Jane Street averaged $2 trillion in equity trading volumes per month.
+In July 2026, the firm suffered its "worst monthly loss ever," as it lost approximately $15 billion in part due to its investments in Situational Awareness, an AI-focused hedge fund created by former Open AI researcher Leopold Aschenbrenner.

-Exchange-Traded Fund
+Exchange-traded funds

 In 2024, Jane Street accounted for 41% of the bond ETF trading volume.
 It held 24% of the primary US-listed ETFs, 16% in the non-primary market US-listed ETFs, and 17% of secondary market activity in Europe.

-Commodity
+Commodities

 In 2022, Jane Street held an $8.1 million position on commodities, increasing to $16.6 million in 2023.
 In Jane Street’s 2024 bond docs, they did not publicly state their intent to expand into commodities.

-Fixed Income
+Fixed income

 In 2024, Jane Street averaged $230 billion in monthly fixed income trading volume.

 Options

-In 2024, Jane Street responsible for around 8% of Options Clearing Corporations transactions.
+In 2024, Jane Street was responsible for around 8% of Options Clearing Corporation's transactions.